-Fair value measurements using inputs other than quoted prices included within Level 1 that are observable for the second seco Level 1: Fair value measurements using quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Fair value measurements using quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Fair value measurements using inputs other than quoted prices included within Level 1 that are observable for the assets or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-Fair value measurements using input for the asset or liability that are not based on observable market data (i.e. Level 1: Level 2: Level 3: assers or liability alther directiv (i.e. as brices) or indirectiv (i.e. derived from brices) Fair value measurements using input for the asset or liability that are not based on observable ma unobservable inputs.
-Level 3:
+Fair value measurements using inputs other than quoted prices included within Level 1 that are observable for th assets or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Fair value measurements using input for the asset or liability that are not based on observable market data (i.
+Level 1: Level 2: Level 3: unobservable innuts).
+Fair value measurements using input for the asset or liability that are not based on observable market data (i.
+Level 3: assets or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Fair value measurements using inputs other than quoted prices included within Level 1 that are observable for th Level 2: Fair value measurements using quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 1: